Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/I2209 - Logical Programming/3 # Prolog/9 @ Advanced Prolog.md

 # Towers of Hanoi
 ![[Pasted image 20220811140722.png | 300]]
-In this game we have to move the disks on the left stick to the right stick, however we cannot put a larger disk on a smaller disk.
+In this game we have to move the discs on the left stick to the right stick, however we cannot put a larger disc on a smaller disc.

 The solution is as follows:
 ```prolog
 hanoi(N) :- move(N, left, right, center).

 move(0, _, _, _) :- !.

 move(N, A, B, C) :-
 	M is N-1,
 	move(M, A, C, B),